REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 - Using *NetworkPolicy*
 - Using *PodSecurityPolicy* and *PodDisruptionBudget*
 - Using multiple clusters
-- Patching
 - *ServiceAccounts*, *Roles* and *RoleBindings*

 ## Editing and Patching Resources

 Until now we have updated resources by changing our manifest files and using `kubectl apply` to apply the new version, but there are a couple of other ways to update resources.

+### Editing Resources

-The first way is using the `edit` command, you can use this to edit a specific instance of a resource or all resources of a type; when you run the command the file will be opened in the editor defined by your shell's `$KUBE_EDITOR` or `$EDITOR` variables (normally `vi` if not set).
+The first way is using the `edit` command, you can use this to edit a specific resource or all resources of a type; when you run the command the file will be opened in the editor defined by your shell's `$KUBE_EDITOR` or `$EDITOR` variables (normally `vi` if not set).

 Let's try to edit the kuard *Deployment*.